r8n5n/TextTrack/README.md

 =========

-Basic object to display captions (vtt) in a specified HTML element See http://www.delphiki.com/webvtt/ for a description of Web VTT files
+JavaScript object that displays Web VTT captions (.vtt) in a specified HTML element.
+See http://www.delphiki.com/webvtt/ for a description of Web VTT files